fluid-cloudnative/fluid/README.md

 ## About Us

-This project is co-founded by Dr. Rong Gu from Nanjing University, Yang Che from Alibaba Group,Inc and Dr. Bin Fan from Alluxio,Inc.
+This project is initiated by Dr. Rong Gu from Nanjing University, Yang Che from Alibaba Group,Inc and Dr. Bin Fan from Alluxio,Inc.